 - Exercise prescription.

-- Determine degree of disability.
+- Determine the degree of disability.

 Contraindications for exercise stress test

 Although exercise stress testing is a safe procedure, the risk of complications calls for careful consideration of contraindications.
 Contraindications may be absolute or relative.
-Briefly, exercise stress testing must not be performed in the presence of absolute contraindication.
+Briefly, exercise stress testing must not be performed in the presence of absolute contraindications.
 Relative contraindications call for an individualized assessment of the risks; if the benefit outweighs the risk, then relative contraindications may be disregarded.